-The seven illegal workers were charged at Shatin Magistrates' Courts yesterday with taking employment after landing in Hong Kong unlawfully and remaining in Hong Kong without the authority of the Director of Immigration or while being a person in respect of whom a removal order or deportation order was in force, and they were each sentenced to 15 months' imprisonment.
+The seven illegal workers were charged at Shatin Magistrates' Courts on November 10 and 11 with taking employment after landing in Hong Kong unlawfully and remaining in Hong Kong without the authority of the Director of Immigration or while being a person in respect of whom a removal order or deportation order was in force.
+They pleaded guilty and were sentenced to 15 months' imprisonment.
 Four of them were also charged with using or being in possession of forged Hong Kong identity cards or using false instruments and were sentenced to imprisonment of 15 months.
 All sentences are to run concurrently.

 The ImmD spokesman warned that, as stipulated in section 38AA of the Immigration Ordinance, illegal immigrants or people who are the subject of a removal order or a deportation order are prohibited from taking any employment, whether paid or unpaid, or establishing or joining in any business.
 Offenders are liable upon conviction to a maximum fine of $50,000 and up to three years' imprisonment.
 The Court of Appeal has issued a guideline ruling that a sentence of 15 months' imprisonment should be applied in such cases.

 The spokesman also warned that it is an offence to use or possess a forged Hong Kong identity card.
 Offenders are liable to prosecution and a maximum penalty of a $100,000 fine and up to 10 years' imprisonment.
 In addition, it is an offence to use a false instrument.
 Offenders are liable to prosecution and a maximum penalty of up to 14 years' imprisonment.